Biohazard86/SWAP-CAN-VOODOO-BIN/README.md

   - Add units to 'speed' tag on the logs
   - Add missfire for each cyl for Miss200 and Miss1000 on the logs
   - No alarms when data can can't be trusted on startup
+  - Add a semaphore to fix the bug during logs
   - Bug fix

 - V0.9